bsdpot/potluck/mastodon-s3/README.md

 The REDISHOST parameter is the IP address of a LAN-based `redis` host, such as the `redis-single` potluck instance.

-The BUCKETHOST parameter is the public hostname of your S3 storage, such as `file.mastodon.instance`.
+The BUCKETNAME parameter is the name of your bucket in S3 storage.

 The S3HOSTNAME parameter is the hostname or IP of your S3 storage.